The library for 12-19 years

-Reading Well for young people recommends expert endorsed books about mental health.
-Selected titles with advice and information for 13 to 18 year olds on issues like anxiety, stress and OCD, and difficult experiences like bullying and exams.
+Reading Well recommends expert endorsed books about mental health for young people.
+Selected titles with advice and information for 13 to 18-year-olds on issues like anxiety, stress and OCD, and difficult experiences like bullying and exams.

 The books have all been recommended by young people and health professionals, and are available to borrow for free from public libraries.